Step 1 – Choose a Product Category

 Some types of products require more work to break into the market.

-- Competition – be sure to do a little research online, at local craft shows, and at local boutiques to see how much competition there is.
+- Competition – do a little research online, at local craft shows, and at local boutiques to see how much competition there is.
 Typically, the easier it is to make an item, the more competition you’ll have.
 For example, you may notice several small businesses in your city are making and selling scrunchies, but there are likely very few sewing diaper bags.

 - Profits – to build a sustainable business, you’ll need profits.
 Some items are harder to make profitable than others.
 For example, quilts require a lot of material and time to make, which will make your prices much higher than those of big-box stores.
 Although you’re not directly competing with big box stores, consumers are aware of them and will have an acceptable price range in mind for common products.
 It will be harder to find consumers willing to pay $700+ for a handmade quilt when they can purchase one from Pottery Barn, Wayfair, or Anthropology for $200 – $300.
+Check out Pricing for Profits for more information.

 5 – How do you prefer to sell your products?